aabiddanda/bmrc_snakemake/README.md

 python -m venv ivybridge
 source ivybridge/bin/activate

-# Note now that you should be in the ivybridge environment now
 pip3 install -r requirements
 deactivate
 ```

 The rationale for using these python environments over something like `conda` is that they are much more lightweight in terms of their memory requirements and uptime to be activated.
 However, `conda` is much more comprehensive and can support things like `R`, `julia`, and various other packages.
-If you are considering using a conda environment, it is probably better to use
+If you are considering using software that has some more hardcore dependencies then conda is probably the way to go.

 ### Choosing the right Python environment in `.bashrc`